Cancer Hates a Healthy Body – So, Let’s Just Do IT®

 But it’s always easier to walk with someone else.
 So, we’re creating walking events where cancer survivors can meet, walk, and inspire each other.

 Almost every health commercial you see on television shows someone bicycling.
-And for good reason!
+And for good reason.
 Almost all of us learned to bicycle at an early age.
-It’s one of the first rites of passage we all go through.
 Bicycling is easy, pretty inexpensive [we’ll show you how in another post], and a great way to see some scenery as you get in those exercise minutes.

-Virtually every community has at least one local bicycle shop and those shop owners can connect you with one or more local bicycle clubs that will be delighted to welcome you aboard and get you started.
+Virtually every community has a local bicycle shop that would love to connect you with a local bicycle club that will be delighted to welcome you aboard and get you started.

 Tuesday Morning #StopCancer Walk Manhattan Beach

 January 23 @ 6:30 am - 7:30 am PST| Free

 Cancer hates a healthy body!
 Walking is easy cancer prevention.

 Cancer cells thrive on a weak immune system and chronic inflammation.
 Being fit reduces inflammation and improves your immune system.
 So, if you are a cancer survivor or simply someone who wants to lower your cancer risk, you need to get moving so you can #stopcancer.
 Walking is really easy cancer prevention.

 There are lots of ways to get exercise, but one of the simplest is just walking.